 (and why we do what we do)

-Travelling is a wonderful thing.
+Travel is a brilliant thing.

 Overcrowded cities.

-We are here to do the opposite.
+We're here to do the opposite.

 (and why we do what we do)

-Travelling is a wonderful thing.
+Travel is a brilliant thing.

 Overcrowded cities.

-We are here to do the opposite.
+We're here to do the opposite.

-For us, travelling means:
+For us, travel means:

-Relationships, not just images
+People, not just photos

-It means living a place.
+It means living in a place.

 Getting to know the people who call it home.

-Sharing everyday life, not just the "postable" moments.
+Sharing everyday life, not just the highlights.

 Building skills

-Real support for local projects
+Practical support for local projects

 Friendships that last longer than a week